Pavan-2445/NorthStar-Ops-Tech-Assessment/README.md

 Built as a full-stack Operations Request Tracking System using React, FastAPI, and PostgreSQL.

+## Additional Documentation

+- Architecture Explanation → docs/ARCHITECTURE.md
+- API Documentation → docs/API_DOCUMENTATION.md
+- Database Schema & Seed Data Guide → docs/DATABASE_SCHEMA_AND_SEEDING.md

 ## AI Usage Disclosure

 AI tools were used to assist with:
-- UI brainstorming
+- UI brainstorming and designing
-- Code scaffolding
+- UI Code scaffolding
 - Documentation generation
-- Development guidance
+- UI Development guidance
+- Reference for debugging

 All implementation, integration, testing, debugging, and final verification were completed by the developer.